Project management skills: 25 soft, hard, & technical skills

 2. Teamwork

 Everyone on your team has something to bring to the table, and your team is more effective working together than they would be alone.
-Teamwork ensures that everyone feels welcome, valued, and they are supported to contribute.
+Teamwork ensures that everyone feels welcome, valued, and supported to contribute.

 3. Communication